 Now we all know what advantages CCTV surveillance provides and how safe and secure CCTV surveillance can be for women.
 But is cctv surveillance actually as safe as it sounds?

 Surveillance systems can easily be abused.
 The major disadvantage and a great threat to women are that surveillance cameras can be greatly misused, may that be in blackmailing using information gathered by law enforcement or spying on women.
 Spying on women with public surveillance cameras has now become quite common.

 - CCTV cameras are an invasion of privacy.

 42 out of 100 people say CCTV cameras are a real invasion of their privacy.
 With CCTV cameras everywhere, it is like there is an eye watching them and each and every action of them all the time, making them extra cautious and giving them less freedom.
 They also say that the face recognition system in CCTV surveillance can lead to major problems for a normal person.

 - Crimes happening in the name of surveillance.

 There have been many complaints against various shop owners who misused CCTV cameras.
 In Water Sports Park of Kolkata, people reported that there have been CCTV cameras installed in women’s changing rooms.
 Finding cameras in women’s changing rooms have now become common, but apart from this public road cameras in front of schools and colleges were misused to view girl’s breasts and buttocks and also public cameras were used to track a girl’s location.

 Protest held against CCTV surveillance

 There was a major protest held in HONG KONG this year in order to maintain their anonymity.

-Also there was also a group for women who protested against public usage of CCTV cameras saying, they feel as if someone is looking at them all the time, they feel unsafe.
+Also, there was also a group of women who protested against the public usage of CCTV cameras saying, they feel as if someone is looking at them all the time, and they feel unsafe.
 They protested by painting their faces in order to maintain their anonymity.